Tonyaradzwa/tonyaradzwa.github.io/README.md

 | Loss Function          | Cross Entropy Loss |
 | Optimization function  | Adam |

-### Accuracy Plots
+### Accuracy

-The model performed fairly well with a high training accuracy (86% and 92%) for the (20,5) maximum length configuration.
-This set up, however, exhibited overfitting as seen in the lower validation accuracies (67% and 78%).
-The (30,10), on the other hand, the model did not overfit and performed much better.
+The model performed fairly well on the Arithmetic module with a high training accuracy (86% and 92%) for the (20,5) maximum length configuration.
+This set up, however, exhibited overfitting as seen in the lower validation accuracies (67% and 78% respectively).
+On the other hand, increasing the training data to (30,10) configurations resulted in a much better performance.
 The final training accuracies were 89% and 95% and final validation accuracies were 85% and 90% respectively.
-This major difference in accuracy is not surprising, since we expect the model to be better at memorizing the problem-solution data containing a smaller number of characters.
+This major difference in accuracy is not surprising, since we expected the model to be better at memorizing the problem-solution data containing a smaller number of characters.
+We also expected that allowing for longer inputs would require more intermediate calculations due to the greater likelihood of the presence of parentheses (Saxton et al., 8).
+This would in turn make it difficult for the model to memorize the data set, and hence the decrease of overfitting in the (30,10) configuration.

 #### Accuracy for (20,5)
 ![](images/acc/trial_0_acc.png)